Tessie475/flask_docker_ci/README.md

 4. Visit `http://localhost:5000` in your browser to access the application.

 ## CI Workflow

-The CI process is configured through GitHub Actions:
+The workflows file for this project is located in the .github folder The CI process is configured through GitHub Actions:

 - Triggered on every push to the `main` branch.